PreSales & Sales Career Coaching

 Tech sales positions offer a highly competitive base salary and extra pay, such as commissions and cash bonuses.
 For example, the average annual salary for a technical sales representative in the US is around $99,000 to $178,000.
 Top performers with solid experience can make much more money per year.

-Earning high pay can offer many benefits.
+Earning a high salary can offer many benefits.
 First, it can significantly improve your quality of life.
 Second, it can give you peace of mind, as you'll be financially stable and secure.

 Remote Work Opportunities